 So how do things add up?
-Is there a clear favorite between the Canon 500D and the Canon 700D?
+Which of the two cameras – the Canon 500D or the Canon 700D – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 60g or 10 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in March 2009).

 Advantages of the Canon EOS 700D: